OUR FAQ INGREDIENTS

 For more information: http://cosmos-standard.org/cosmos-standard-aisbl/

 The transition to the European harmonised standard has been anticipated during the development of ZAO products.
 Most of them already comply with Cosmos.
 However, as the standard is more demanding than the current Ecocert standard, some ingredients are now unavailable.
 To meet Cosmos standards, ingredient suppliers must give more confidential information for the approval of their ingredients and can sometimes be reluctant.
-This involved the reformulation of some ZAO products during 2016.
+This involved the reformulation of some ZAO products over the last few years.

 5. ARE ORGANIC PRODUCTS AS EFFECTIVE AS NON-ORGANIC ONES AS REGARDS OLOUR, DURABILITY, TEXTURE, PERFORMANCE ETC?